davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 <p class="comment r3"> 1321-1322. if the effects of exhumation are important
 enough to include in the conclusion, they shouldn't be relegated to the supplement.
-Either cut here, or integrate that into the paper. </p>
+Either cut here, or integrate that into the paper.
+<span class='rejected'>We already did this at the end of "Summary of Model results</span></p>

 <p class="comment r2">
 1324: I would re-list the MOST relevant </p>